PaloAltoNetworks/terraform-templates/aws_elb_autoscale/README.md

   - The S3 buckets which contain the PAN bootstrap code as well as the Lambda code need to be specified.
     - Variable: MasterS3Bucket File: ```aws/aws_cft/terraform.tfvars```

+  - You will also be required to specify the S3 Bucket which contains the lambda code.
+     - You will be prompted for this value when you run the terraform apply command for the inner template.